 Never thought of visiting Oman?
 Well, you might be soon.
 In our Breakout Role series, we take a look at places that have seen huge increases in tourism in the last few years, and try to figure out what’s causing all the hype.

-Since he started leading tours to Oman in 2000, Peter Gardiner has planned trips for groups of all kinds.
+leading tours to Oman in 2000, Peter Gardiner has planned trips for groups of all kinds.
 In the early days of his England-based company, Omantravel Ltd., Gardiner’s customers were mostly geologists, bird watchers and other niche-interest travelers.

 “It was very much an unknown destination then,” Gardiner says.